QuarkNerd/blog/asheehan/_posts/2016-02-05-a-lazy-isomorphic-react-experiment.md

 smaller than the threshold will get merged together, and webpack will sort out all dependencies for you.

-You can find the list of webpack plugins [here](https://webpack.github.io/docs/list-of-plugins.html)
+You can find the list of webpack plugins [in the webpack documentation](https://webpack.github.io/docs/list-of-plugins.html)

 ### React router